Hello All! Thank you for taking the time to read my first story and bearing with me as I figure out what the heck I am doing!

 Here it comes.

-"Since working this case, I've gotten to know all of you here in Forks, and it's readily apparent to me that Charlie Swan was a very loved, and respected member of this community..."
+"Since working this case, I've gotten to know all of you here in Forks, and in that time, it's become readily apparent to me that your father is a cherished and respected member of this community."

-"The hotline will remain active for another month, and tips can still be called in.
-The case itself won't be sealed just yet.
-It will be transferred to a unit that keeps tabs on recent cold case files.
-It will also be reviewed every six months to see if any new information comes to light."
+"The hotline will remain open, and tips can still be called in.
+The case will be transferred to a unit that keeps tabs on cold cases and reviewed every six months … and Miss Swan?"

 I looked up as he addressed me, realizing I had been zoning out.

-"I hesitate to give you false hope, but I do feel I need to tell you that I have personally seen cold cases which eventually get solved.
-Sometimes it takes longer than we would like, but it does happen... and I'm hopeful it will happen in this case.
-I'm just sorry I can't do more for you here."
+"I hesitate to give you false hope, but I have personally seen some of those cases get solved.
+Sometimes it takes longer than we would like, but it does happen."

-He stood up from the couch, "I'm catching the two o'clock flight back to DC, so I um, better get moving to get to the airport."
+"I'm catching the two o'clock flight back to DC," he said as he stood from the couch.
+So, I do need to get to the airport."

-He gave a slight dip of his head, and said, "Bella, it's been an honor to work your fathers case.
+"Bella, it's been an honor to work on your father's case.
 Call me anytime, and please, call me Riley."

-With that, I led him to the door.
-I stood and watched as he walked down the front walk, climbed into his black SUV with the tinted windows, and pulled away.
-I shut the front door and then I slid down the wall with my head in my hands, and wept.
+I nodded before leading him to the front door, where I watched him walk down the steps and climb into his SUV with the tinted windows.
+As he pulled away, I slid down the wall, cradled my head in my hands, and wept.

-A/N- If you're new to my story, I would love to know what you think!
+A/N- If you're new to my story, I would love to know your thoughts!
 Thanks for stopping by!